MarkMuranov/ECE-141A-Assignment-3/README.md

 where the key is `"stringNode"` and the value is the string `"Hello!"`.

-This means that inside our `object` node, we need to store this and all other key-value pairs, where each value is another node in our graph.
+This means that inside our `object` node, we need to store this and all other key-value pairs, where each key is a string and each value is another node in our graph.

 > Think about which STL container can be used to store key-value pairs...